 Faux crows perched on a tree decoration with LED lights in the branches.

-If space is limited, these black crows make great Halloween porch decor for your apartment balcony.
-Removable glue dots do the trick to secure them in place without the hassle of string or wire.
-You could even perch one in your window sill.
+If space is limited, black crows make great Halloween porch decor for your apartment balcony.
+Removable glue dots do the trick to secure them in place on Halloween branches without the hassle of string or wire.
+You could even perch one on your window sill.
 Add mini waterproof string lights to make your space really glow.

 9. Hang black tulle garland along with paper lanterns.